SauravMaheshkar/meta-pretraining/README.md

 ## 🧑🏼‍💻 + 👨🏻‍⚖️ Code License

-The original repository was licensed with Apache License, Version 2.0, and therfore as extension this codebase and model weights as Weights & Biases Artifacts are also released under the same license
+The original repository was licensed with Apache License, Version 2.0, and therefore as extension this codebase and model weights as Weights & Biases Artifacts are also released under the same license

 ## 💽 + 👨🏻‍⚖️ Dataset License